Stinoo01/ADM-HW3/README.md

 - `main.ipynb`: This Jupyter notebook contains all the answers to the research questions (RQs), the Command Line Question and the Algorithmic Question. <br>
     (Note: in the case that maps on Exercise 4 are not visible, please, refer to this [link](https://nbviewer.org/github/Stinoo01/ADM-HW3/blob/main/main.ipynb ) )<br>
+    (We apologise, but for unknown reasons, one map is not visible either on the `main.ipynb` and on the [link](https://nbviewer.org/github/Stinoo01/ADM-HW3/blob/main/main.ipynb), so the only way to see it is to download the `main.ipynb)
 - `CommandLine.sh`: This file contains the code of the command line.
 Yet, the result is stored into the `main.ipynb`. <br>
 - `master_urls.txt`: This file contains the links of all the 6000 retrieved masters. <br>
 - `merged_courses.tsv`: This file is the merge of all the files contained into the `tsv_files` folder. <br>